Recognized as one of BC's Top Employers (2017)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Mar 8, 2017)

-Here are some of the reasons why Provincial Health Services Authority / PHSA was selected as one of Canada's Top 100 Employers (2017) and BC's Top Employers (2016):
+Here are some of the reasons why Provincial Health Services Authority / PHSA was selected as one of BC's Top Employers (2017):

 - Along with retirement planning assistance, PHSA employees can plan securely for the future with a defined benefit pension plan and phased-in work options to help ease the transition to retirement

 - Employees at PHSA's main location can take advantage of a variety of onsite amenities, including a cafeteria (with healthy and special-diet menus), a nap room and subsidized access to an onsite fitness facility (with instructor-led classes such as yoga and belly dancing)

 - PHSA makes getting to work easier (and cleaner) with secure bicycle parking and shower facilities (offering one of the most scenic bike rides to work in the country) and supports the annual 3-week long "Clean Commuter Challenge" -- additionally, PHSA partners with "TravelSmart" to help reduce the number of single-occupancy vehicle commutes to work and installed a number of electric vehicle charging stations (as part of a provincial initiative)

 PHSA's specialty careers focus on best care delivery

 The Vancouver-based Provincial Health Services Authority has a unique mandate: to provide specialty health services throughout British Columbia.
 Doing so requires an organization that is large enough and complex enough to handle all its varying responsibilities.
 For those looking for a workplace where they can make a difference, PHSA offers many diverse opportunities across the province.